Linearly Qualified Types: Generic inference for capabilities and uniqueness: Working With Linear Constraints

 \paragraph{Logic programming}

 There are a lot of commonalities between \textsc{ghc}'s constraint and logic programs.
-Traditional type classes can be seen as Horn Clauses programs, much like Prolog's programs. \textsc{ghc} puts further restrictionss in order to avoid backtracking for speed and predictability.
+Traditional type classes can be seen as Horn clause programs, much like Prolog programs. \textsc{ghc} puts further restrictions in order to avoid backtracking for speed and predictability.

-The recent addition of quantified constraints~\cite{quantified-constraints} extends type class resolution to Hereditary Harrop programs.
-A generalisation of the Hereditary Harrop fragment to linear logic, described by~\citet{hh-ll}, is the foundation of the Lolli language.
-Together with this fragment, the authors coin the notion of \emph{uniform} proof.
+The recent addition of quantified constraints~\cite{quantified-constraints} extends type class resolution to Hereditary Harrop~\cite{hereditary-harrop} programs.
+A generalisation of the Hereditary Harrop fragment to linear logic, described by~\citet{hh-ll}, is the foundation of the Lolli language~\cite{hodas-thesis-lolli}.
+The authors also coin the notion of \emph{uniform} proof.
 A fragment where uniform proofs are complete supports goal-oriented proof search, like Prolog does.

-Uniformity is used in the proof of Lemma~\ref{lem:inversion}, which, in turn is used in the proof of the soundness lemma~\ref{lem:generation-soundness}.
-This seems to indicate that goal-oriented search is baked into the definition of OutsideIn.
-An immediate consequence of this observation, however, is that the fact that that the fragment of linear logic described by~\citet{hh-ll} (and for which~\citet{resource-management-for-ll-proof-search} provides a refined search strategy) contains the Hereditary Harrop fragment of intuitionistic logic guarantees that quantified constraints don't break our proofs.
+Completeness of uniform proofs is equivalent to \cref{lem:inversion}, which, in turn, is used in the proof of the soundness \cref{lem:generation-soundness}.
+Therefore our linear constraints are compatible with quantified constraints: we simply need to adapt~\cref{lem:inversion}.

+It is interesting that goal-oriented search is baked into the definition of OutsideIn.
+It's not only used as the constraint solving strategy, but it seems to required for the soundness of the constraint generation algorithm.
+Or, if they are not required, uniform proofs are at least an effective strategy to prove soundness.